AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

    - `Authorization` - Approves the purchase and puts a hold on the funds.
 The amount is not withdrawn until it is _captured_ by the merchant.
    - `Sale` - The amount of the purchase is authorized and immediately withdrawn from the customer's account.
-   - `Order` - The amount of the order is neither captured nor authorized in the customer balance, bank account, or credit card at PayPal.
-The Order payment action represents an agreement between the PayPal payment system and the merchant, which enables the merchant to capture one or more amounts up to the ordered total from the customer buyer account, over a period of up to 29 days.
+   - `Order` - The amount of the order is not captured or authorized in the customer balance, bank account, or credit card at PayPal.
+The Order payment action represents an agreement between the PayPal payment system and the merchant.
+It enables the merchant to capture one or more amounts up to the ordered total from the customer buyer account, over a period of up to 29 days.
 After the funds are ordered, the merchant can capture them at any time during the following 29-day period.
 Capturing of the order amount can be done only from the Commerce Admin by creating one or more invoices.

 1. To display the _Check out with PayPal_ button on the product page, set **Display on Product Details Page** to `Yes`.